dedenbangkit/bpjs-vclaim/README.md

 # VCLAIM BPJS

-I made this for my in-laws, he need an easy access for her personal development needs, but written in C (OMG).
-Since there is no clear documentation from him about this BPJS VClaim, I looked for anything related to this service on github.
+I made this for my in-laws, he need an easy access for his personal development needs, but written in C++ (OMG).
+Since there is no clear documentation from him about this BPJS VClaim, I looked for anything related to this service modules on github.
 Then I found [morizbebenk/flask-bpjs](https://github.com/morizbebenk/flask-bpjs), a webservice used to handle the decryption process of data response from bridging BPJS VClaim v2.0 (Encrypted Version).
-This is the simple CLI version of it! most of the lines is removed.
-Plus, a Docker version!
+This is the simple CLI version of it! most of the lines are removed.
+Plus, the Docker version!

 ## Environment Setup